CMSgov/bluebutton-sample-client-angular/README.md

     Authorization grant type: Authorization Code
     Redirect uris: http://localhost:8082/login

-You will need to go into the authentication.service.ts which is within the src/app/_services directory to input your client id and client secret.
-Modify the following:
+You will need to go into the remoteappinfo.service.ts which is within the src/app/_services directory to input your client id and client secret.
+Modify the following lines:

-urlSearchParams.set('client_id', \<client id\>);
-urlSearchParams.set('client_secret', \<client secret\>);

-These parameters should be in a properties file to be ideal.
-Just wanted to keep it simple for now.
+    'client_id': "<your_client_id>",
+    'client_secret': "<your_client_secret>",

+Replacing <your_client_id> and <your_client_secret> with the values from the application you registered.

+These parameters are in a service that can be referenced from other parts of your code.

 ### Final Steps